 More about the Finder, files and folders, dock, tags, file handling

 Tips on users, security settings, network and problem solving

 The 250 tips are distributed across these areas and are prepared with screenshots and small help boxes so that beginners can quickly find out where the relevant functions and setting options are hidden.
 The presentation is clear and easy to grasp.
 Just right for a collection of tips that you would like to briefly pick up in between to browse through.

-I have to admit that with a book by Anton Ochsenkühn I don't have any major concerns that the title promises more than the content delivers.
-As a long-time Mac user and trainer, he combines a lot of knowledge about macOS with a pleasant way of conveying things.
+I have to admit, with a book by Anton Ochsenkuhn I have no major concerns that the title promises more than the content delivers.
+As a long-time Mac user and trainer, he combines a great deal of knowledge about macOS with a pleasant way of conveying things.